Stay ahead of the markets

 *Each contribution is increased by 3% each year to account for inflation

 In the decumulation phase, it’s a very different story.
 Imagine that Distribution Deb has $1 million saved and a $40,000 annual portfolio income need.
-Starting at the same point in time as DCA Jay, weathering all the same market ups and down, her potential portfolio outcomes are vastly different.
-Had she invested fully in the S&P 500, her starting portfolio would have lost over 90% of its value.
+Starting at the same point in time as DCA Jay, despite experiencing the same market cycles, her potential portfolio outcomes are vastly different.
+If she had been fully invested in the S&P 500, her initial portfolio would have been completely wiped out.
 Why?
 The reason is something we refer to as “sequence of returns risk.”
 In the early days of Deb’s retirement, markets – and her portfolio – suffered a major downturn with the tech bubble.
 Nonetheless, Deb still would have needed to meet her distribution needs (which are not met through the relative low yield on the S&P 500 Index), meaning she had to sell a portion of her principal at exactly the time when her portfolio value was down, locking in these financial losses and making it difficult for her portfolio to fully recover as the market rebounded.
-Instead of dollar cost averaging, she experienced something we call “dollar cost ravaging”.
+Instead of dollar cost averaging, she experienced something we refer to as “dollar cost ravaging”.

 *Each distribution is increased by 3% each year to account for inflation